NiklasEi/bevy_asset_loader/README.md

 ### Collections as maps

-Collections can be loaded as maps using their file paths as the keys.
+Collections can be loaded as maps using any type that implements [`MapKey`](https://docs.rs/bevy_asset_loader/latest/bevy_asset_loader/mapped/trait.MapKey.html) as the keys (see documentation for more details).
 This is only a change in derive attributes and asset field type.
 The examples from the sections above would look like this:

 ```rust
 use bevy::prelude::*;